Singularities of mappings on ICIS and applications to Whitney equisingularity: Abstract

 \section{Abstract}

-We characterise the Whitney equisingularity of families of corank one map germs $f_t\colon(\CC^n,S)\to(\CC^{n+1},0)$ with isolated instabilities in terms of the constancy of the $\mu_I^*$-sequences of $f_t$ and the projections $\pi\colon D^2(f_t)\to\CC^n$, where $D^2(f_t)$ is the double point space in $\CC^n\times\CC^n$.
-The $\mu_I^*$-sequence of a map germ consist of the image Milnor number (in Mond's sense) of the map germ and all its successive transverse slices.
-Since $D^2(f)$ is an {\sc icis} in $\CC^n\times\CC^n$ (when $f$ has corank one and has isolated instability), we need to develop the notions of image Milnor number and the image computing spectral sequence for map germs defined on {\sc icis}.
+We study germs of analytic maps $f:(X,S)\to(\CC^p,0)$, when $X$ is an \textsc{icis} of dimension $n<p$.
+We define an image Milnor number, generalizing Mond's definition, $\mu_I(X,f)$ and give results known for the smooth case such as the conservation of this quantity by deformations.
+We also use this to characterise the Whitney equisingularity of families of corank one map germs $f_t\colon(\CC^n,S)\to(\CC^{n+1},0)$ with isolated instabilities in terms of the constancy of the $\mu_I^*$-sequences of $f_t$ and the projections $\pi\colon D^2(f_t)\to\CC^n$, where $D^2(f_t)$ is the \textsc{icis} given by double point space of $f_t$ in $\CC^n\times\CC^n$.
+The $\mu_I^*$-sequence of a map germ consist of the image Milnor number of the map germ and all its successive transverse slices.